hardaker/nb2an/docs/advanced_syntax.rst

 Advanced Syntax
 ===============

-The YAML replacement syntax allows for functions to be called at points in the tree.
+The YAML replacement syntax of `np-update-ansible`, as described in :ref:`usage`, allows for functions to be called at points in the tree.
 The current functions are described below, with examples.

 The function to be called is indicated by having a dictionary structure in the YAML file with a special `__function` keyword.
 When `nb2an` discovers this keyword, the remaining specification is passed to the function in question.

+.. _replace:

 replace
 -------